 It is not a crime for a parent to take the child if they have filed an emergency petition regarding custody and have received a hearing date from the court.
 Moreover, custodial interference does not apply if the parent believes the child will be in immediate danger if left with the other parent.

 Legal Defenses to a Charge of Custodial Interference

 When charged with custodial interference, you can legally defend against this for the following two reasons:

 (1) The parent taking the child has begun the process of obtaining custody or an Order of Protection and in connection therewith, states a belief the child will be at risk if left with the other parent

 (2) If the parent had a good-faith belief that taking the child was necessary to protect the child from immediate danger.

 When a parent takes children in violation of a court order and one of these legal defenses does not apply, the spouse’s actions violated a court order.
 Such a violation should be brought to the court’s attention immediately.

 When is Prosecution in the Children’s Best Interest?

 Although it may be a good idea to report your spouse’s actions to the police, you need to consider whether a prosecution will ultimately be in your children’s best interest.
 Whatever you do, you should try to avoid your children getting caught in the middle and having to deal with the police.

-Contact us Hallier Lawrence to help with child custody issues, and in determining if custodial interference has occurred and should be prosecuted.
+Contact us Hallier Stearns PLC to help with child custody issues, and in determining if custodial interference has occurred and should be prosecuted.